joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/08/17/style/bama-rush-explained.html?searchResultPosition=7

 **Exit From Afghanistan: The Fallout**\
 `Readers discuss the continuing controversy over the U.S. withdrawal.
-Also: Covid and the anti-mask governors; Lindsey Graham's relationship with Donald Trump.`\
+Also: Covid and the anti-mask governors; fed up with the vaccine refusers; Lindsey Graham's relationship with Donald Trump.`\
 https://nytimes.com/2021/08/17/opinion/letters/biden-afghanistan.html?searchResultPosition=8

 **15% of Paycheck Protection Program Loans Could Be Fraudulent, Study Shows**\